Cheyenne belt: Description

 The exposed geology consists of a series of northeast-striking, steeply-dipping shear zones.
-These separate Archean crust to the north from 1800 to 1600 million year old (Ma) to the south.
+These separate Archean crust to the north from 1800-1600 million year old (Ma) to the south.

 The Wyoming craton north of the belt is an Archean basement with a cover of younger miogeoclinal strata (sedimentary rock deposited on the passive margin of a continent.)
-The craton is intruded by dikes and sills of tholeiitic basalt with a minimum age of 2000 Ma, and this is take as the time at which the Wyoming craton was rifted from a larger craton to produce the passive margin.
+The craton is intruded by dikes and sills of tholeiitic basalt with a minimum age of 2000 Ma, and this is taken as the time at which the Wyoming craton was rifted from a larger craton to produce the passive margin.
 The Yavapai province south of the belt contains no Archean crust, and it is intruded by granitoid rock with radiometric dates between 1780 and 1630 Ma.
 This province is interpreted as eugeoclinal rock (rock formed in an island arc).
 Additional granitoid intrusions that are 1400 Ma in age are interpreted as intrusions that took place after the Yavapai province was sutured to the Wyoming province.

 The belt extends west but becomes poorly defined in the Great Basin.
 One reconstruction places the western extension of the Cheyenne belt just south of the Idaho-Utah and Idaho-Nevada border.